jbexta/AgentPilot/README.md

 # 🤖 OpenAgent
 OpenAgent is a zero-shot conversational agent with a ReAct system that uses hard-coded actions as a first resort, and a code interpreter as a last resort.
 With full control over action logic, dialogue integration and behaviour customization.

-Hard-coded actions give near instant responses and are integrated into the ReAct system.<br>
+Hard coded actions give near instant responses and are integrated into the ReAct system.<br>
 Adding a new Action is as easy as adding a new class, and instantly ready to use with ReAct.

 A code interpreter is used when a task cannot be completed using explicitly defined actions.
 It can execute Python code, and is better suited for more difficult tasks.

 ## Features

 ### 📄 Tasks
 A Task is created when one or more Actions are detected.<br>
 If a request is complex enough then ReAct is used (If enabled in the config setting `react > enabled`).<br>